Banno/banno-powerons/certificate-renewal/Certificate Renewal JSON contract.md

 	 - 5-**Disburse funds by check**: Withdraw balance by check, close certificate.
 	 - 6-**Suspend**: Suspend certificate activity - funds retained in share.

+ - ***transferIn***: A list of shares eligible as a source for transferring funds into the certificate upon maturity (transfer occurs the day before maturity.)
+	 - 1-**shareLoanId**: 4-character share or loan ID
+     - 2-**shareLoanName**: share nickname if available otherwise the share description
+	 - 3-**shareLoanBal**: the current share available balance

- - ***transferInOut***: A list of shares eligible for transferring certificate balance into or out of shares and loans as a source of funds for increasing certificate balance
+ - ***transferOut***: A list of shares eligible for transferring certificate balance into upon maturity.
 	 - 1-**shareLoanId**: 4-character share or loan ID
      - 2-**shareLoanName**: share nickname if available otherwise the share description
 	 - 3-**shareLoanBal**: the current share available balance